Ε-net (computational geometry)

-An ε-net (pronounced epsilon-net) in computational geometry is the approximation of a general set by a collection of simpler subsets.
+In computational geometry, an ε-net (pronounced epsilon-net) is the approximation of a general set by a collection of simpler subsets.
 In probability theory it is the approximation of one probability distribution by another.

 Background

 Let X be a set and R be a set of subsets of X; such a pair is called a range space or hypergraph, and the elements of R are called ranges or hyperedges.
 An ε-net of a subset P of X is a subset N of P such that any range r ∈ R with |r ∩ P| ≥ ε|P| intersects N. In other words, any range that intersects at least a proportion ε of the elements of P must also intersect the ε-net N.

 For example, suppose X is the set of points in the two-dimensional plane, R is the set of closed filled rectangles (products of closed intervals), and P is the unit square [0, 1] × [0, 1].
 Then the set N consisting of the 8 points shown in the adjacent diagram is a 1/4-net of P, because any closed filled rectangle intersecting at least 1/4 of the unit square must intersect one of these points.
 In fact, any (axis-parallel) square, regardless of size, will have a similar 8-point 1/4-net.